 - FINANCE - Jewish Family & Children's Services (JFCS)

-Demand for grocery staples has soared in recent weeks.
-For many, the JFCS Food Bank has swiftly shifted from a supplemental supplier of staples to their sole provider of sustenance.
+PANDEMIC EMERGENCY 0% INTEREST LOANS AND GRANTS PROGRAM: to help individuals, families, and small businesses The JFCS Food Bank has swiftly shifted from a supplemental supplier of staples to their sole provider of sustenance.
+Workshops and Teletherapy.

 PLEASE CALL US IF YOU NEED SUPPORT OR ASSISTANCE.
 415-449-1200